glenkleidon/HL7Enumerator/README.md

 The library is deliberately very simple.
 However, as it leverages the *IEnumerable* interface very complex functionality is supported through LINQ.

-The library contains 2 operational classes:
+The library contains 3 operational classes:
    + *class* **HL7Message** - Top Level element representing a single message
    + *class* **HL7Element** - Any message or part of a message (and the base class of *HL7Message*)
+   + *static class* **EscapeOBXCRLF** - Checks for the presence of unescaped CR and LF in the OBX body and escapes it.

 2 helper classes relating to Search Criteria:
    + *class* **SearchCriteria** - A set of criteria representing the full path to a **HL7Element**